karachko/DevOps_online_Chernivtsi_2021Q2/m5/task5.1/README.md

 5.2.  **man** command in Linux is used to display the user manual of any command that we can run on the terminal.
 - w option: This option returns the location in which the manual page of a given command is present.
-    - man -w passwd
+    - Example: man -w passwd
     - /usr/share/man/man1/passwd.1.gz
 - k option: This option searches the given command as a regular expression in all the manuals and it returns the manual pages with the  section number in which it is found.
-    - root@WIN-LVJOCDBKSR3:/etc# man -k passwd
+    - Example: root@WIN-LVJOCDBKSR3:/etc# man -k passwd
     - chgpasswd (8)        - update group passwords in batch mode
     - chpasswd (8)         - update passwords in batch mode
     - gpasswd (1)          - administer /etc/group and /etc/gshadow